 An internal audit of the Laver project completed in 2017 indicated positive exploration potential within and around the deposit.
 Both infill and expansion drilling were recommended.
 During 2015-2017, 2019 and 2021, Boliden conducted extensive infill drilling at the Laver deposit supporting an updated geological interpretation and increasing the confidence of the mineral resource.
 Further (satellite style) drilling in the Laver region was also undertaken.
-Detailed ground magnetic surveys were undertaken to assist structural interpretation.
+Data collected during the 2015-2021 drilling has been incorporated into the latest Laver resource estimate from 2022.